prem-muthedath/bowling/README.md

 HOW TO RUN THE TESTS FROM A TERMINAL:

-1. cd to bowling directory -- the top directory of the app, and it contains this README file.
+1. cd to bowling directory -- the top directory of the app containing this README file.
 2. Type the following command to compile:

 		javac -d bin -sourcepath src/main:src/tests  src/tests/bowling/Tests.java